alialjowaher/Udacity-Projects/projects/capstone/starter/README.md

 Capstone: Casting Agency App
 ----
 ## Inspiration :rocket:
-This is my final project for the [Udacity Full Stack Web Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).
+My love for rading fantasy stories and Passion for Fullstack development has lead me to this moment as this is my final project for the [Udacity Full Stack Web Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).
 It covers the following technical topics in 1 app:

 1. Database modeling with `postgres` & `sqlalchemy` (see `models.py`)
 2. API to performance CRUD Operations on database with `Flask` (see `app.py`)